PhD Student researching Smart Implicit Interactions at KTH Royal Institute of Technology

 As Machine Learning is increasingly prevalent in everyday interactions with technology it affords the personalization and prediction of user experiences through the design of implicit interactions, interactions that might behave in the periphery or background.
 While these contextualized and anticipatory systems offer opportunities to transform our everyday lives in positive ways, they also challenge notions of spontaneity, agency, and identity as technology increasingly operates on our behalf.
 Thus, my PhD research is investigating a more meaningful choreography between implicit and explicit interactions with technology, with an emphasis on those enabled or informed by Machine Learning.
 Embedded within this overarching topic are interests in extending technical practices such as data collection and training into design spaces focused on intimate practices and relationships to explore Machine Learning as a design material while also surfacing social tensions, interactional loops, and gender biases with and through smart technologies.
 Current Research through Design methods being employed include the creation of boundary objects such as design workbooks and fictional abstracts, as well as autobiographical design, prototyping, and satirical design fiction.

-In my spare time I support my partner’s fermentation business Homemade Cultures as a board member, designer, and taste-tester.
+In my spare time I support my partner’s fermentation business Homemade Cultures.

 I am also an avid travel hiker, below are some highlights: